Skip to main content

 Building

-Since this editor uses the Qt framework, you will need to create a free Qt account and install Qt5.
+Since this editor uses the Qt framework, you can create a free Qt account and install Qt5.
+It is also possible to install Qt without an account.
 You don't need Qt Creator or any of that jazz, just Qt5's Widgets library more or less.

 You can follow the build instructions on the repository, however I'll summarise them here.